Growl of Clown

 Growl of Clown (often abbreviated as G.O.C) is a Mongolian deathcore band formed in 2014.
-They formed a band and prepared their first songs and music in a Mongolian Yurt at a traditional cow firm.
-The band currently consists of 4 people and includes vocalist Khurelbaatar Battulga, drummer Altan-Erdene Erdenechimeg, lead guitarist Barkhuu Otgonbayar and bass guitarist Yeruult Yostoi.
+They formed a band and prepared their first songs and music in a Mongolian Yurt at a traditional cattle farm.
+The band currently consists of four members: vocalist Khurelbaatar Battulga, drummer Altan-Erdene Erdenechimeg, lead guitarist Barkhuu Otgonbayar, and bass guitarist Yeruult Yostoi.

 History

 The band's first stage performance was at the “Noise Metal” Music Festival in Mongolia.
 Only three people saw them perform at the time (the people who caught them perform were girlfriend and two friends).
 In Mongolia, only a small percentage of all music listeners are interested in metal music.
 However, they kept trying and released their first 8-song EP album, “The Fallen City”, in 2018.
 In terms of bands and content, they aim to criticize the so-called gray issues of society and express their opposition to violence in their works.
-The content of the first album is full of meaning, and even on the cover of the album you can see a screaming skull consisting of ruins.
+The first album carries deep themes, and its cover features a screaming skull emerging from ruins.".